 Parameter Inference

 EOS can infer parameters based on a database of experimental or theoretical constraints and its built-in observables.
-The examples in this notebook illustrate how to find a specific constraint from the list of all built-in observables, construct an eos.Analysis object that represents the statistical analysis, and infer mean value and standard deviation of a list of parameters through optimization or Monte Carlo methods.
+The examples in this notebook illustrate how to find a specific constraint from the list of all built-in observables, include them in an analysis file, and infer mean value and standard deviation of a list of parameters through sampling methods.

 Listing the built-in Constraints